liqd/adhocracy3/docs/source/Code_Review_Process.rst

    course need to be double-checked by the reviewee.)

  - comments can be attached to
-    - source code lines
+    - the branch
-    - lines in the commit diff
+    - lines in the full diff
-    - commits
+    - individual commits
-    - sets of commits
+    - lines in commit diffs

  - review comments can contain links into web / other code locations / other commits / ...